Bakshi Ghulam Mohammad: Prime minister (1953–1964)

 In August 1953, Sheikh Mohammed Abdullah was dismissed and arrested, and Bakshi Ghulam Mohammad became prime minister of the state, winning unanimous a vote of confidence at the beginning of October, and also president of the National Conference by majority vote of the State Cabinet.
 The famous Kashmir Conspiracy Case against Abdullah and others was started during his tenure.

-Bakshi Ghulam Mohammad proved to be an able administrator and is remembered as the "Architect of Modern Kashmir" because of his constructive work in the state.
+Bakshi Ghulam Mohammad was an administrator and remembered as the "Architect of Modern Kashmir" because of his work in the state.
 He set Kashmir on the road to progress, gave a practical shape to the ideal of "Naya Kashmir", and earned fame and goodwill at home and outside Kashmir.
-He had a unique knack of establishing a direct rapport with people at grass-root level land gained tremendous popularity among people of all regions.
+He established a direct rapport with people at grass-root level land that gained tremendous popularity among people of all regions.

 On the political front, Bakshi Ghulam Mohammad had to face a stiff challenge from the Plebiscite Front which was formed by the loyalists of Sheikh Abdullah in 1955.

 In May 1963, after the loss of three Parliamentary by-elections, the Congress party, under the Kamaraj plan, decided that some ministers should resign and give all their time to party work.
 The final selection was left to Jawaharlal Nehru.
 Many central ministers resigned in Delhi and Nehru also suggested that Bakshi resign in Jammu and Kashmir.
 Upon Bakshi's recommendation, Khwaja Shamsuddin, a Bakshi loyalist, was appointed to succeed him.
 But Shamsuddin headed the state only for a very brief period.

 The eleven years of the Bakshi's tenure have been the longest continuous stint by any prime minister or chief minister and are generally acknowledged as a period of stability in the state's post-independence history.
 Bakshi Ghulam Mohammad had steadfastly resisted any attempt to undermine Jammu and Kashmir's special status within the Union of India.